nomadkaraoke/karaoke-prep/README.md

 - `Artist - Title (Final Karaoke).mp4`
   - Final karaoke video with 5 second title screen intro, instrumental audio and converted to MP4 for compatibility and reduced file size.
 Upload this to YouTube!

-## Overall karaoke production guide / steps

-- Run `karaoke-prep <Artist> <Title>` to fetch and prep the files above
-- Wait for it to output at least the WAV file and lyrics (you can leave it running in the background while you sync)
-- Open the WAV file in MidiCo: `(YouTube xxxxxxxxxxx).wav`
-- Copy/paste the lyrics into MidiCo: `(Lyrics Processed).txt`
-- Perform the lyrics sync (here's a [video](https://www.youtube.com/watch?v=63-Fk3mfZ7Q) showing me doing it) in MidiCo
-- Render the video to 4k using the MidiCo "Export Movie" feature, saving it as `Artist - Title (Karaoke).mov` in the same folder
-- Run `karaoke-finalise` to remux the instrumental audio and join the title clip to the start
-- Upload the resulting `Artist - Title (Final Karaoke).mp4` video to YouTube!

-Here's my [tutorial video with verbal explanation](https://www.youtube.com/watch?v=ZsROHgqAVHs) of the whole process, and here's a [normal speed demo](https://www.youtube.com/watch?v=63-Fk3mfZ7Q) of me doing it (8 minutes total for a single track).

 ## Requirements 📋